galek/nodejs_nestjs_testcase/README.md

 ### Building
 #### Check what .env file is exists or create own (or send args from command line)

+### Features:
+- Swagger
+- Prometheus as monitoring tool
+- Sentry for reserve logging tool
+- SonarQube for code quality
+- Ready for using in docker/kubernetes (I hope what HELM charts you can create manually)

 #### For local development
 - unpack archive to your directory